aragon/aragon-wiki/docs/videos/running_all_devs.md

 - Check alldevs email address throughout the week for proposed agenda items.
 Review proposed items and respond with [accepted](all_devs_accepted.md) or [rejected](all_devs_rejected.md) templates.
 - Add approved agenda items and the email addresses of agenda item owners to a draft email titled “Agenda + Guest Participants for [date]”, replacing [date] with the date of the meeting.
-- Add approved agenda items to the next call’s agenda in the file created in Step 1.
+- Add approved agenda items and the name of their owner to the next call’s agenda in the file created in Step 1.

 ## Step 3.
 Prepare for the livestream